Yushania emeryi is a clump-forming, evergreen bamboo that can possibly grow up to 10 metres tall with erect, woody culms up to 45mm in diamete[

 This species is notably resistant to honey fungus[

 Bamboos have an interesting method of growth.
-Each plant produces a number of new stems annually - these stems grow to their maximum height in their first year of growth, subsequent growth in the stem being limited to the production of new side branches and leaves.
-In the case of some mature tropical species the new stem could be as much as 30 metres tall, with daily increases in height of 30cm or more during their peak growth time.
-This makes them some of the fastest-growing species in the world[
+Each plant produces a number of new stems annually – usually in the spring and early summer, and these stems grow to their maximum height in their first two to three months.
+Any subsequent growth in the stem is limited to the production of new side branches and leaves.

 The canes have level nodes, thin walls and long internodes.
 They split easily and are suitable for weaving into baskets etc[